-Economics is the study of how governments, businesses, households and people make decisions about how to allocate and use their scarce resources.
-Economic ideas are used by governments, businesses and individuals to help make decisions.
-The economy affects every citizen whatever their age, wherever they live.
-Economists work on issues such as the impact of artificial intelligence on the future of work, the role of the financial system in combatting climate change, and the value of diversity in decision making.
-They think about the impact of mental health, crypto-currencies and driverless cars on jobs, growth, inflation and wellbeing.
-As a result, economics is a useful and interesting subject for anyone interested in business, business management and politics.

-ECONOMICS/BUSINESS LEVEL 1 Entry Requirement: Open Credits: Up to 20 Level 1 credits Course outline: This course focuses on consumer, producer and government decisions, the factors affecting them and their effect on each other.
-The study of Economics leads to a better understanding of business, government, law and politics.
-It introduces students to the main economic concepts including the market forces of demand and supply and government involvement in the economy.
-Economics has a strong relationship to the real world and leads to a better understanding of business, politics and law.
-Students will also set up and run a small business, applying business and economic concepts to the real world.
-The major sections of the course are: Producers' decisions and production Consumers' decisions Market forces Government decisions Carrying out a business activity Assessments: The work done through the year will be assessed in two different ways: External assessment 12 credits, 3 standards; Internal assessment 8 credits, 2 standards ECONOMICS LEVEL 2 Entry Requirement: 60 credits in Level 1 NCEA Credits: Up to 22 Level 2 credits Course Outline: This course considers the major economic issues affecting the economy, how we can analyse them, economic models, effects and government policy to influence the economy.
+ECONOMICS LEVEL 2

+60 credits in Level 1 NCEA

+Credits:

+Up to 22 Level 2 credits

+This course considers the major economic issues affecting the economy, how we can analyse them, economic models, effects and government policy to influence the economy.
 It is closely aligned to looking at current economic and political issues affecting New Zealand today.

+Economic issues:

+- Unemployment

+- International trade

+- Economic growth

+- Inflation

+- Government policy

+Assessments:

-Economic issues: Unemployment International trade Economic growth Inflation Government policy Assessments: The work done through the year will be assessed in two different ways: External assessment - an exam sat at the end of the year - 3 standards 12 credits Internal assessment - 2 internal assessments are carried out during the year - 10 credits
+The work done through the year will be assessed in two different ways:

+External assessment - an exam sat at the end of the year - 3 standards 12 credits Internal assessment - 2 internal assessments are carried out during the year - 10 credits ECONOMICS LEVEL 3 and law.
+This course investigates both micro-economics - how firms and markets operate and macro-economics - how the economy as a whole operates as well as government policies to influence both.

-ECONOMICS LEVEL 3 Entry Requirement: Credits: Course outline: 60 credits in Level 2 NCEA Up to 20 Level 3 credits Economics has a strong relationship to the real world and leads to a better understanding of business, politics and law.
-This course investigates both micro-economics - how firms and markets operate and macro- economics - how the economy as a whole operates as well as government policies to influence both.
-Key ideas: Assessments: The operation of a market system, market structures and decision making by firms.
+Entry Requirement: 60 credits in Level 2 NCEA Credits: Up to 20 Level 3 credits

+Course outline: Economics has a strong relationship to the real world and leads to a better understanding of business, politics

+Key ideas:

+• The operation of a market system, market structures and decision making by firms.

 Market failure and the case for government intervention - how and why the government intervenes in the economy.

-The economy as a whole including fiscal and monetary policy, balance of payments, employment and economic growth.
-The work done through the year will be assessed in two different ways: External assessment - an exam sat at the end of the year - 2 standards, 10 credits Internal assessment - two assessment activities carried out during the year - 2 standards, 10 credits
+• The economy as a whole including fiscal and monetary policy, balance of payments, employment and economic growth.

+Assessments: The work done through the year will be assessed in two different ways:

+External assessment - an exam sat at the end of the year - 2 standards, 10 credits

+Internal assessment - two assessment activities carried out during the year - 2 standards, 10 credits